cujojs/curl/README.md

 The build tool is used to concatenate several modules (and/or resources) into just a few files.
-It does this by following the dependency chain specified in the define() and require() calls.
+It does this by following the dependency chain specified in the curl(), define(), and require() calls.
 You can specify which top-level modules or resources are in each file and the build tool finds the rest.

 After the build tool creates the concatenated files, the files can be passed into a compiler (also called a shrinker or compressor).